Frugal Living: The Ultimate Guide To Save Money In 2022

 And you’ll quit.

-The key is to find what suits you better and still allows you to save money.
+You need to find what suits you better and allows you to save money.

-- Brainstorm a list of all your expenses, not worrying about priorities yet.
+- Brainstorm a list of all your expenses.

 - Write an estimate of how much you spend on each category.